Why Does My Head Hurt When I Cough?

 Cold or Flu Treatment

-While there is not a specific treatment for the common cold or flu, there are many options that can help reduce your symptoms and discomfort.
+While there is no specific treatment for the common cold or flu, there are many options that can help reduce your symptoms and discomfort.
 Cough drops can help soothe the throat and provide a cooling sensation to your airways.
 Cough drops are often made up of organic compounds like peppermint and eucalyptus that can help break up mucus and clear your airways.
 Breathing in steam can also help break up mucus and keep your throat from drying out.
 Warm beverages like hot tea or chicken soup can also help soothe a sore throat from coughing.

 Allergy Treatment